Marina-Banov/bela-server/README.md

 data: string
 description: data is the username of player whose turn it is to play a card.

-- cardNotAllowed
+- moveNotAllowed
 data: string
-description: data is the username of player who chose an illegal card move.
+description: data is the username of player who chose an illegal card move or called an illegal scale.

 - acceptCard
 data: { username: string, card: string }